|iOS – the old hilltop town|

-To sum up the food in Greece – mostly wonderful – fresh, flavoursome, local varieties and produce, mostly sold bare weight – because the locals demand fresh food for at least one meal per day.
-The tomatoes and bread were worth the price of the ticket alone.
+To sum up the food in Greece – mostly wonderful – fresh, flavoursome, local varieties and produce, usually sold bare weight – because the locals demand fresh food for at least one meal per day.
+The tomatoes and bread were worth the price of the air ticket alone.
 There was fresh food everywhere.
-That doesn’t mean to stay there are not a lot of unhealthy looking people – the standard Greek breakfast is 3 pieces of cake, 3 ‘frappe’s'(iced coffee) and three fags (smoking is a national pastime!)
+That doesn’t mean to stay there are not a lot of unhealthy looking locals – the standard Greek breakfast is 3 pieces of cake, 3 ‘frappe’s'(iced coffee) and three fags (smoking is a national pastime!)

 Fresh is best – local produce on Ios

 The trick to making a good Greek Salad – and believe me I have had plenty of bad ones outside Greece – is to make it with the best and freshest produce you can – that also goes for the olive oil and the olives.

 Tomatoes – use ripe, but firm ones and cut into bite size chunks.
 Fresh from the garden is best.

 Cucumber – the small, thin Lebanese variety with either the skin peeled or scored so that it will hold the dressing.
 No big, flabby ones please that are all seed.
 Cut into chunky halved circles.